Note

 Turns the pilot's ELRS OSD on/off

 Allows the race director to start the race from their transmitter.
-Please navigate to here for binding the backpack.
+Please navigate here for binding the backpack.

 Allows the race director to stop the race from their transmitter.
-Please navigate to here for binding the backpack.
+Please navigate here for binding the backpack.

 Puts the timer's backpack into a binding mode for pairing with the race director's transmitter.